Residents struggle to stop commercialisation of Peshawar’s University Town

 -

-Residents struggle to stop commercialisation of Peshawar’s University TownDecember 28, 2016Print : Peshawar
+Residents struggle to stop commercialisation of Peshawar’s University TownDecember 28, 2016Print : National

 Legal battle in decisive stage as govt,